 Roommate matches are currently made utilizing the legal sex of students.
 "F"s are matched with "F"s and "M"s with "M"s.

 Older and transfer students who select "apartment, double" will be placed in Greenwich, Enfield, or Prescott as space permits.

 Every dorm hall has one bathroom for the use of all its residents.
-There are toilet stalls with locking doors as well as shower stalls with private, locking changing rooms.
-The bathrooms on All-gender halls are open to students of all genders.
+There are toilet stalls with locking doors as well as shower stalls with private, locking changing areas.
+The bathrooms on all-gender halls are open to students of all genders.
 The residents of women's and men's halls will decide among themselves if their bathrooms will be available for use by guests of other genders.
 The apartment-style residences, Greenwich, Enfield, and Prescott, have at least one bathroom per five students.

 Changing Preferences After the Deadline